 - You can download and install an internal verifier agent to perform the authentication, so you can make sure that your scan is authenticated.

 This topic explains how to install, update, and uninstall authentication verifier agents on Windows.
 Using Linux?
 See Installing Authentication Verifier Agent on Linux (Debian Distribution).
 For the RedHat distributions, see Installing Authentication Verifier Agent on Linux (RedHat Distribution).

 The Authentication Verifier Agent is an optional component.

 Download and install the authentication verifier agent if you need to scan websites with form or basic authentication or OAuth2.
-The authentication verifier agents also work for the Authentication Profiles, Custom Scripts for Form Authentication, and CyberArk Vault and HashiCorp Vault.
+The authentication verifier agents also work for the Authentication Profiles, Custom Scripts for Form Authentication, CyberArk Vault, HashiCorp Vault, and AzureKey Vault.

 Downloading and configuring authentication verifier agent

 There are 3 steps in this process: